mv-2112/canonical-openstack-docs/explanation/architecture.rst

 Sunbeam
 ~~~~~~~

 Canonical OpenStack is built on top of Sunbeam.
-Sunbeam is an upstream OpenStack project under the governance of the OIF.
-The project aims to lower the barrier to entry for people with no previous OpenStack background and fully revolutionise the operational experience.
-Canonical is the maintainer and the biggest contributor to the Sunbeam project.
+Sunbeam is an upstream OpenStack project under
+the governance of the OIF.
+The project aims to lower the barrier to entry for people with no
+previous OpenStack background and fully revolutionize the operational experience.
+Canonical is the
+maintainer and the biggest contributor to the Sunbeam project.

 Software architecture
 ---------------------

 Canonical OpenStack uses cloud-native architecture to isolate individual components from each other and fully decouple the software from the underlying OS.
 In the background the product uses various technologies, open-source projects and other Canonical products that are required to form an end-to-end cloud solution.

-Artefacts
+Artifacts
 ~~~~~~~~~

-Canonical OpenStack is distributed in the form of three types of artefacts.
+Canonical OpenStack is distributed in the form of three types of artifacts.

 Rocks
 ^^^^^